Designing Email Newsletter Templates in

 8. How’s the Load Time?

-The load time of your email is important for user experience.
+The load time of your email is critical for user experience.
 A slow-loading email can frustrate readers and increase your bounce rates.
 Your email should load as quickly as possible, just like a Formula 1 car speeding across the track.

 To speed things up, keep the file size of your images small without sacrificing quality.
 Avoid embedding large videos, and use lightweight structures.
 Test your email load times before sending to ensure that everything works smoothly, even on slower internet connections.